fleetboard-io/fleetboard/README.md

 child cluster and has no limits of cluster IP CIDR or CNI types of kubernetes clusters and also provide service discovery ability.

+With ``Nauti``, you don't need to impose any specific requirements on the cluster or be aware of the cluster nodes.
+Additionally, there are no intrusive modifications to the cluster.
+All tunnels and network policies are configured within the containers.

 It consists of several parts for networking between clusters:

-- nri-controller add second network interface when pod created.
+- `cnf` adds second network interface for pods and establishes VPN tunnels across inner-cluster and inter-cluster.
-- crossdns provides DNS discovery of Services across clusters.
+- `crossdns` provides DNS discovery of Services across clusters.

 ## Architecture